kathrynmcelroy/DremelLaserCutter/README.md

 * Laser Settings Template
 * Illustrator Color Palette for vector lines

+## How to Use this Repository
+This repository holds a bunch of files for you to download and use.
+You can download the entire repository by clicking the big green button above titled "Clone or download" and select "Download ZIP".
+The zipped file will have all the text files, folders, and Illustrator files that are in this repository.

+If there's a specific file you want, just click on the file name, and on its individual page there's a download button.

 ## License:
 [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/)